What is MDLive?

 Cigna

-Cigna is a global health company dedicated to improving health and vitality through innovative solutions.
-Their investment in MDLive likely aligns with their strategy to expand access to care and enhance digital health offerings within their network.
+Cigna is a global health company focused on improving health and vitality through innovative solutions.
+Their involvement suggests a strategic alignment with expanding access to healthcare services.

 Health Velocity Capital

-Health Velocity Capital is an investment firm exclusively focused on innovative healthcare software and services.
-Their backing of MDLive signifies confidence in the company's technology and its potential to transform healthcare delivery.
+Health Velocity Capital is an investment firm exclusively focused on innovative healthcare software and services businesses, aiming to create a more affordable and sustainable healthcare future.

 What's next for MDLive?